scoobydoo1688/PulseOximeter/README.md

-# PulseOxFinal
+# Pulse Oximeter Final

-A repository of code used for Kathie and Nicole's final pulse oximeter project
+A repository of code used for Kathie and Nicole's final pulse oximeter project.